jmtrivial/Timeline/README.md

 ### Data Format
 The input file is a JSON document that describes the start and end points of the timeline, tickmarks along the main axis, as well as callouts to specifc dates/times, and eras which visually mark areas along the axis.
 Many of the fields are dates, which can be described in several common date formats (e.g., "3/14/15", "Nov 11, 2011", etc.) and may optionally also include a time of day (e.g. "3/14/15 9:26am").
 (Date/time parsing is handled by the Python package [`parsedatetime`](https://pypi.python.org/pypi/parsedatetime/), which parses many formats.)

+The date can be prefixed by "~ " to introduce incertain dates, and can be postfixed by a string such as "+ 5 months" to add a given number of months to the given date.

 #### Required Fields

 The only required fields are `width`, `start`, and `end`.
 All other fields are optional.